Contents

 M63 is one of the most beautiful spiral galaxies in the northern sky.
 Note the dark band covering part of the spiral arms on the bottom left side of the galaxy.
 The skies tonight were not perfectly clear, but were better than average for this time of year in NC.
 Daytime temperatures reached 95 today making the evening very warm - my camera was only cooling down to -5 degrees C. Partly cloudy skies shut me down by 1 am.

 This is my second attempt at using the ASI294MC Pro camera attached to my Celestron HD 800 (C-8) working at f/7.
-32 x 90 seconds (48 minutes total) images at unity gain were taken from my front yard in Cary.
+35 x 90 seconds (52.5 minutes total) images at unity gain were taken from my front yard in Cary.
 The image is cropped from full frame.
 This is an updated version of the photo originally posted here.
 Additional frames were added to the stack and some noise reduction was performed.
 The Losmandy G-11 was guided by an Orion 9 x 60 finder guider with an attached ASI 120mm-s guide camera.
 I am still having guiding troubles at this focal length (1400mm).
 The images were captured with Maxim DL, calibrated, stacked, and stretched with PixInsight, and final touchups were done with Photoshop CC.
+This image was reprocessed in 2024 using BlurXterminator and NoiseXterminator.

 Click on the image for a larger view in a new window.